FreeCAD/FreeCAD-documentation/wiki/Property_editor.md

 See [scripted objects](scripted_objects.md) for the full information on adding properties to objects defined through [Python](Python.md).

 Most properties that are visible in the property editor can be accessed from the [Python console](Python_console.md).
 These properties are just attributes of the class that defines the selected object.
-For example, if the property editor shows the
+For example, if the property editor shows the **Group** property, this means that the object has the `Group` attribute.

 ```python
 print(obj.Group)
 ```

-These attributes (properties) are added with the
+These attributes (properties) are added with the `addProperty` method of the base object.
+At least it is necessary to specify the type of [property](property.md), and its name.

 ```python
 obj.addProperty("App::PropertyFloat", "Custom")
 print(obj.Custom)